What is in this leaflet

-Please read this leaflet carefully before you start taking Lamotrigine GH tablets.
+Please read this leaflet carefully before you start taking Lamotrigine GH.

-This leaflet answers some common questions about Lamotrigine GH tablets.
+This leaflet answers some common questions about Lamotrigine GH.
 It does not contain all of the available information.

 It does not take the place of talking to your doctor or pharmacist.